jweissman/orsino/playtesting.md

 - [ ] Handle 'defeated' barks more gracefully ('X has defeated X', and then they have a triumphant bark!
 [Which is wrong/immersion breaking])
 - [ ] Handle mutual TPK more gracefully (currently displays both "You are victorious!" and "Your party has been defeated")
 ---
-- [ ] "General store" to purchase gear, jeweler to purchase gems [jeweler in place but need to test!]
 - [ ] Should display _what_ healing items were used on rest
 - [ ] Divine blessings should be (specially-marked) passives?
 Maybe restrict to one at a time?
 - [ ] Staying at the inn should cost gold